neondatabase/mcp-server-neon/README.md

 npm run watch
 ```

+And run `npx ./ $NEON_API_KEY` each time you make changes.
 Then, restart Claude each time you want to test changes.